Germs, Genes, Patients, and Populations

 What are the ethical, legal, social, and policy issues at the intersection of infectious disease and genomics?
 How are individualistic conceptions of autonomy, privacy and liberty being challenged in an “omic” era of microbial multiplicity?
 Can tensions between precision medicine and population health be reconciled?

-Addresses enduring bioethical concerns about social responsibility, stigma, and the challenge of balancing individual interests and protections against risks of harms to others and to public health.
+Explores in three related contexts: research, clinical practice and public health.
+Addresses the enduring bioethical concerns about social responsibility, stigma, and the challenge of balancing individual interests and protections against risks of harms to others and to public health.

 - Learning Objectives:

-- Examine ethical, legal, social, and policy issues at the intersection of genomics and infectious disease
+- Examine the evolution of ethical, legal, social, historical, and policy issues at the intersection of genomics and infectious disease

 - Discuss and form persuasive arguments about how the ethical, legal, and social implications of emerging genomic technologies in infectious disease should be addressed